-Rt Revd Joanna Penberthy is the 129th Bishop of St Davids.
+Rt Revd Dr Joanna Penberthy is the 129th Bishop of St Davids.

 She is the first woman to be appointed bishop in the Church in Wales, following the Governing Body’s decision in September 2013 to enable women’s ordination to the episcopate.

-Her election took place in November 2016 and was confirmed at a Sacred Synod of the Church in Wales on November 30th.
-Her consecration took place in Llandaff Cathedral on January 21st and she was enthroned in St Davids on February 11th.
+She was elected in November 2016 and her appointment confirmed at a Sacred Synod of the Church in Wales on November 30th.
+Her consecration took place in Llandaff Cathedral on January 21st 2017 and she was enthroned in St Davids on February 11th.

 Born in Swansea, Bishop Joanna grew up in Cardiff.
 She was educated at Cardiff High School and graduated from Newnham College, Cambridge.
 She trained for the ministry at St John’s College, Nottingham and Cranmer Hall, Durham.